denilsonfbar/cirCodAn/README.md

 ## Citation

-If you use or discuss circCodAn, please cite the following:
+If you use or discuss cirCodAn, please cite the following:

-(circCodAn book chapter under peer review)
+(cirCodAn book chapter under peer review)

 Nachtigall, P. G., Kashiwabara, A. Y., & Durham, A. M. (2021).
 CodAn: Predictive models for precise identification of coding regions in eukaryotic transcripts.
 Briefings in Bioinformatics, 22(3), 1–11. https://doi.org/10.1093/bib/bbaa045